 You edit a type's attributes by tapping the appropriate table cell and then entering the required value using the on-screen keypad.
-You will need to enter your user ID to save the changes.
+You will need to enter your user name to save the changes.
 The attributes update immediately and are applied to all reagent stations and protocols that use the reagent type.
 The changes will not affect running protocols.

-Lowering temperature thresholds may make protocol steps invalid.
+0 Note: User name is a unique identifier for each user.
+The user name entered here must match the user name created for you.
+Contact your Supervisor if you don't know or forgot your user name.
+0 Note: Lowering temperature thresholds may make protocol steps invalid.
 You must lower the step temperature to comply with the new reagent threshold before you can load or run the protocol.